 United is fortunate to have this high calibre coaching team.
 Our coaches are highly skilled and professional, personable and commited to supporting our swimmers achieve their full potential in a safe and fun team enviroment.

 Igor is United’s Head Coach and has overall responsibility for the delivery of the club’s coaching programme.
 His philosophy is to drive the club's success by developing both individual performance and creating a positive team environment.
 Igor’s approach is based on excellent technique and skills, good discipline, smart training and the enjoyment that comes with being part of the successful United team.
-Igor coaches the senior squads - the Opens and Age Group squads.
+Igor coaches the Senior squad.

 With his wife Larissa, Igor established the Waterlions Swim School and is experienced coaching the full swimming pathway from the Learn-to-Swim stage right through to the high performance level.
 In addition to being an excellent and experienced coach, Igor achieved the ultimate level in swimming with his keys achievements including: 1988 Seoul Olympic Games (Gold 200m backstroke, Bronze 100m backstroke, 4x 100m Medley Relay) 1986 World Championships (World Champion 100m, 200m backstroke, Bronze 4x100m Medley Relay) Five World Records in 100m and 200m backstroke 1987 European Championships (Silver 200m backstroke) 1986 Goodwill games (Gold 100, 200m backstroke) 1985 European Championships Gold 100, 200m backstroke).